The (Fake) Pagan History of Halloween

 Virtually all of the customs associated with the modern secular celebration of Halloween developed only in the past 500 years and have very few (if any) connections to ancient pagan religious practices.

 What’s a Catholic to do?
 Although it is true that most of the customs practiced on Halloween here in the United States cannot be traced back to ancient pagan religions, this does not mean some of them are not problematic.

 I would never have been comfortable with my daughter dressing up as a devil or a witch for Halloween, but I never had a problem allowing her to go trick-or-treating with her friends.
 Most of the time she wanted to dress as her favorite movie or cartoon character.
 I use the opportunity every year to tell her about the Catholic origins of Halloween.

 My good friend Fr.
 Amaro Saumell used to open the parish hall on Halloween night and invite the children and their parents to come dressed as their favorite saints.
-I understand this is popular in many parishes throughout the country, and I think that is great.
+I understand that this is popular in parishes throughout the country, and I think that is great.

-As Catholics, the most important thing we need to remember is that Halloween is the vigil before a very important feast day where we honor the saints in heaven who dedicated their lives (and in many cases gave them up) to advance the cause of Christ and his Church.
+As Catholics, the most important thing we need to remember is that Halloween is the vigil before a very important feast day, where we honor the saints in heaven, who dedicated their lives (and in many cases gave them up) to advance the cause of Christ and his Church.